radiantearth/stac-spec/best-practices.md

 The files offered for the roles `thumbnail`, `overview` and `visual` should be accessible via HTTP(S).
-If the [Alternate Asset Extension](https://github.com/stac-extensions/alternate-assets) is used, the default access mechanism for should be HTTP(S).
+If the [Alternate Asset Extension](https://github.com/stac-extensions/alternate-assets) is used, the default access mechanism should be HTTP(S).

 ### Bands